Prashant3216/Prashant3216/README.md

 1. [PharmEasy-Clone](https://github.com/Prashant3216/PharmEasy-clone)
 - - -
-PharmEasy is a consumer healthcare that provides consumers with on-demand, home delivered access to a wide range of prescription, OTC pharmaceutical, other consumer healthcare products, comprehensive diagnostic test services, and teleconsultations.
+PharmEasy is a consumer healthcare that provides consumers with on-demand, home-delivered access to a wide range of prescription, OTC pharmaceuticals, other consumer healthcare products, comprehensive diagnostic test services, and teleconsultations.
  *  #### TechStack:
     * `JavaScript`, `HTML5`,`CSS3`,`REST API`, and`Netlify`
  *  #### Areas of Responsibility:
-    * Built homepage with responsivce UI with fully functional carousel
+    * Built homepage with responsive UI with a fully functional carousel
-    * Implemetated footer for all the pages with proper links
+    * Implemented footer for all the pages with proper links
 2. [mytheresa-Clone](https://github.com/Prashant3216/mytheresa-clone)
 - - -
-Mytheresa is German e-commerce luxury fashion online shopping destination for children's, men's, and women's luxury fashion and lifestyle design.
+Mytheresa is a German e-commerce luxury fashion online shopping destination for children's, men's, and women's luxury fashion and lifestyle design.
  *  #### TechStack:
     * `JavaScript`, `HTML5`,`CSS3`, `LocalStorage` and `Netlify`
  *  #### Areas of Responsibility:
-    * Built homepage, product page and cart page with responsivce UI
+    * Built homepage, product page, and cart page with responsive UI
     * Implemented navbar and footer on every page
     * Managed and led the project with daily scrum.
 - - -